Family Logistics App: What It Is (And Why Families Actually Need One)

 • less manual coordination

-A family logistics app is the first step toward that.
+A family logistics app is the first real step toward that.

 Because the real problem was never the calendar.